Dementia care models

 Everything you need to know about our dementia care model

-Our new model of dementia care, is developed by our own Admiral Nurse, Dr Jane Pritchard and Occupational Therapist, Jackie Cooper.
+Our new model of dementia care, is developed by our clinical team, including our Admiral Nurse, Dr Jane Pritchard.
 It articulates how we achieve the best care for people living with dementia and their families.
 The model is called 'EVER' and stands for:

-• Engagement - These are the different techniques used to approach communication and to build rapport such as, mirroring body language and maintaining gentle, close eye contact.
+- Engagement - These are the different techniques used to approach communication and to build rapport.

-• Enrichment - Enables people with dementia to live full, meaningful lives.
-This is achieved through a number of techniques including reminiscence and music therapy to help you or your loved one live well.
+- Enrichment - Enables people with dementia to live full, meaningful lives.
+This is achieved through a number of techniques including reminiscence and music therapy.

-• Relationships - EVER adopts what is called a 'Relationship-Centred' model.
-It acknowledges the importance of empathetic communication with others, and recognises that supporting family members is key to achieving the best outcomes for people living with dementia.
+- Relationships - 'EVER' adopts what is called a 'Relationship-Centred' model.
+It acknowledges the importance of empathetic communication with others.

-Our highly personalised and fully-managed dementia care services are designed to enable people with dementia to enjoy the best possible quality of life whilst receiving the care they need in the comforting and familiar surroundings of their own home.
-You can find out more about dementia model here.
-Alternatively, to speak to someone about your dementia care requirements please call us on 03330 605 255.
+Our personalised and fully managed dementia care services are designed to enable people with dementia to have the best possible quality of life, whilst receiving the care they need in the comforting and familiar surroundings of their own home.

 Talk to us about your dementia care needs